BlueBrain/hpc-coding-conventions/cpp/documentation/README.md

 Today, the standard documentation tool for C++ projects is Doxygen, Sphinx is more used in the Python community and widely used within Blue Brain Project.

-Breathe and Exhale are 2 Sphinx extensions that allow a seemsless integration of Doxygen in the Sphinx documentation pipeline.
+Breathe and Exhale are two Sphinx extensions that allow a seemsless integration of Doxygen in the Sphinx documentation pipeline.

 Furthermore, because most of C++ projects within HPC team provide Python bindings.